Eagles 2024 - 2025

 Physical Education:

 On these days, the children will need to come to school dressed in their P.E. uniform: navy shorts and light blue t-shirt; navy tracksuit and light blue t-shirt.
 No logos or football kits.
-Trainers should be plain black.
+Trainers should be plain black or plain white.
 All long hair should be tied back and earrings should be removed.

 P.S.H.E.: